-means the Class A DIG Representatives in respect of more than 66 per cent. of the Voted Qualifying Class A Debt or, following the repayment in full of the Class A Debt, the Class B DIG Representatives in respect of more than 66 per cent. of the Voted Qualifying Class B Debt, in each case subject to Clause 8 (Modifications, Consents and Waivers) and Clause 9 (Voting, Instructions and Notification of Outstanding Principal Amounts of Qualifying Debt) of the STID as summarised in Chapter 7 "Summary of the Financing Agreements" under "Security Trust and Intercreditor Deed - Super-Majority Creditor Decisions".
+means the Class A DIG Representatives in respect of more than 66 per cent. of the Voted Qualifying Class A Debt or, following the repayment in full of the Class A Debt, the Class B DIG Representatives in respect of more than 66 per cent. of the Voted Qualifying Class B Debt, in each case subject to Clause 8 (Modifications, Consents and Waivers) and Clause 9 (Voting, means a deed supplemental to the STID entered into by the Security Trustee on its own behalf and on behalf of the Secured Creditors in the circumstances referred to in Clause 2.1 (Accession of Additional Secured Creditor) or Clause 3 (Additional Finance Documents) of the STID.

+Instructions and Notification of Outstanding Principal Amounts of Qualifying Debt) of the STID as summarised in Chapter 7 "Summary of the Financing Agreements" under "Security Trust and Intercreditor Deed - Super-Majority Creditor Decisions".